godotengine/godot-docs/tutorials/animation/cutout_animation.rst

    :ref:`Polygon2D <class_Polygon2D>`
    allowing UV animation, deformations, etc.
 -  **Particle Systems**: A cutout animation rig can be combined with particle systems.
-This can useful for magic effects, jetpacks, etc.
+This can be useful for magic effects, jetpacks, etc.
 -  **Custom Colliders**: Set colliders and influence areas in different parts of the skeletons, great for bosses and fighting games.
 -  **Animation Tree**: Allows complex combinations and blending between